 During your low season or if you are experiencing a prolonged quiet period, a way to encourage more reservations is to offer discounts and limited special packages.
 These reductions in your prices can help increase your income when it’s not your high season.

 Offering special reductions should assist you during slower periods.
 However, they should not be the driving force behind your revenue.
 If you find you are not receiving many bookings throughout the year (especially during your high season), you may need to take another look at your pricing strategy.

 Some common examples of discounts used by Airbnb hosts include:

 With your house set and your listings live, you’re nearly ready to join the Airbnb hosting community.
 But you can’t expect to get far if your host skills are lacking in key areas.
-Guests aren’t just looking for the best Airbnb house or most eye-catching listing.
+Guests aren’t just looking for the best Airbnb house or the most eye-catching listing.
 They want to feel assured that they are booking with a host who cares about them.
-It’s not enough to be a good host; you need to become an outstanding host to elevate the guest experience:
+In the Airbnb business, t’s not enough to be a good host; you need to become an outstanding host to elevate the guest experience:

 Being proactive when it comes to your messaging works in your favor for two reasons.
 Firstly, responding quickly to any messages and inquiries that come in leaves a good impression on guests.
 The faster you respond to a guest’s message, the more likely they are to book with you than if you responded a day later.